CowDogMoo/warpgate/pkg/docker/README.md

 ---

-### DockerPush(string)
+### DockerClient.DockerPush(string)

 ```go
 DockerPush(string) error
 ```

-DockerPush pushes a Docker image to a registry.
-It executes the 'docker push' command with the specified image name.
+DockerPush pushes a Docker image to a registry using the provided auth string.

 **Parameters:**

-image: The name of the image to push.
+containerImage: The name of the image to push.
+authStr: The auth string for the Docker registry.

 **Returns:**